-Consumers today are market-savvy, and it's authenticity, social proof and genuine human connection that drive our purchasing decisions.
-We all want to buy from people we know, like and trust, and so the Person-to-Person (P2P) stance on marketing has never been more important.
+Consumers today are market-savvy, and it's brand authenticity, social proof and genuine human connection that drive our purchasing decisions.
+We all want to buy from brands we know, like and trust, and so the Person-to-Person (P2P) stance on marketing has never been more important.

 Above all else, buyers value brands they have confidence in, and that means delivering integrity, knowledge and strong communication.

-While this suggests that brokerages must leverage their agents' personal brands to win over buyers, the importance of a consistent, brokerage-wide approach cannot be ignored.
+While this suggests that real estate brokerages must leverage their real estate agents' personal brands to win over buyers, the importance of a consistent, brokerage-wide branding approach cannot be ignored.